Answers to frequently asked questions regarding application/admission:

 Q: I wasn’t accepted into the JDP this year, can I apply again next year?

-A: To apply in a subsequent year, you must submit all three applications again (SOPHAS, CSU Mentor, UCSD) and pay the required application fees.
+A: To apply in a subsequent year, you must submit all three applications again (SOPHAS, Cal State Apply, UCSD) and pay the required application fees.

 Q: I wasn’t accepted into the JDP program last year, can I re-use my application?